datadrivendesign/stf/README.md

 You should now be ready to [build](#building) or [run](#running) STF.

-Note that while OS X can be used for development, it doesn't provide a very reliable experience in production due to (presumed) bugs in ADB's OS X implementation.
+Note that while Mac OS can be used for development, it doesn't provide a very reliable experience in production due to (presumed) bugs in ADB's Mac OS implementation.
 We use [CoreOS](https://coreos.com/) but any Linux or BSD distribution should do fine.

 ## Installation